Do not hesitage to contact us. We are an expert team and we are happy to answer all of your questions.

-Mostar and Medjugorje tour is a daily tour from Sarajevo to the famous city of Mostar and one of the biggest roman catholic pilgrimage sites in Europe – Međugorje.
+Mostar and Medjugorje tour is daily tour from Sarajevo to the most important city in Herzegovina – Mostar and one of the biggest Roman-catholic pilgrimage sites in Europe – Međugorje.

-On our way to Međugorje, we will have a short visit to the old part of Konjic.
-Konjic is known for The Old Stone Bridge, which was connecting the banks of the Neretva river for centuries, since 1682. until WW2, when it was destroyed by German occupiers, during the withdrawal of their troops.
+On our way to Međugorje we will have a short visit to the old part of Konjic.
+Konjic is known for The Old Stone Bridge, which was connecting the banks of Neretva river for centuries, since 1682.
+This lasted until WW2, when it was destroyed by German occupiers, during the withdrawal of their troops.
 It was reconstructed in 2009, and it became a symbol of this charming little town again.
-In Konjic we can drink Bosnian coffee in a lovely place with an amazing panorama of the Neretva river and lovely Ottoman bridge.
+In Konjic we can drink Bosnian coffee in a lovely place with amazing panorama of Neretva river and lovely Ottoman bridge.

-The next stop is Jablanica, where you will find the famous bridge that the Partisans blew up in order to trick Fascist troops during WW2.
+Next stop is Jablanica, where you will find famous bridge that the Partisans blew up in order to trick Fascist troops during WW2.
 You will hear the amazing history of this bridge and one of the most famous battles in the Balkans in WW2 – “Battle on River Neretva”.

 After visit to Jablanica, we arrive at Međugorje.
 Overthere you will experience one of the most spiritual and peaceful places on earth.
 One of the best descriptions of Medjugorje we have ever heard is: “Medjugorje is a place where Heaven touches the earth”.
 After visiting Medjugorje we are sure you will agree.

 The messages attributed to Our Lady of Medjugorje have a strong following among Catholics worldwide.
 Medjugorje has become one of the most visited pilgrimage sites for Catholics in the world and has turned into Europe’s third most important apparition site, where each year more than 1 million people visit.